Access to education

 Greek Council for Refugees Visit Website

-According to Article 55 of L. 4939/2022, asylum-seeking children are required to attend primary and secondary school under the public education system under similar conditions as Greek nationals.
-Children who are applicants of international protection are obliged to attend school and competent authorities are obliged to provide the necessary and adequate means to support and facilitate the relevant procedure.
-The integration takes place under conditions, analogous to those that apply to Greek citizens.
-Contrary to the previous provision,[1] IPA (L 4636/2019) and afterwards L 4939/2022 (that replaced L 4636/2019) does not mention education as a right but as an obligation.
+The integration takes place under similar conditions to those that apply to Greek citizens.
+Contrary to the previous provision,[3] the IPA (L 4636/2019) and afterwards Asylum Code does not mention education as a right but as an obligation.
 Facilitation is provided in case of incomplete documentation, as long as no removal measure against minors or their parents is actually enforced.
 Access to secondary education shall not be withheld for the sole reason that the child has reached the age of maturity.
-Registration is to take place no longer than 3 months from the identification of the child, while non-compliance on behalf of the applicants, on account of a potential “unwillingness to be included in the education system” is subject to the reduction of material reception conditions and to the imposition of the administrative sanctions foreseen for Greek citizens to the adult members of the minor’s family.[2]
+Registration is to take place no longer than 3 months from the identification of the child, while non-compliance on behalf of the applicants, on account of a potential “unwillingness to be included in the education system” is subject to the reduction of material reception conditions and to the imposition of the administrative sanctions foreseen for Greek citizens to the adult members of the minor’s family.[4]

-A Ministerial Decision issued in September 2016, which was repealed in 2017 by Joint Ministerial Decision139654/ΓΔ4 (Β’ 2985/30.08.2017), established a programme of afternoon preparatory classes (Reception School Facilities for Refugee Education – DYEP classes / Δομές Υποδοχής και Εκπαίδευσης Προσφύγων – ΔΥΕΠ) for all school-aged children aged 4 to 15.[3]
+A Ministerial Decision issued in September 2016, which was replaced in 2017 by Joint Ministerial Decision139654/ΓΔ4 (Β’ 2985/30.08.2017), established a programme of afternoon preparatory classes (Reception School Facilities for Refugee Education – DYEP classes / Δομές Υποδοχής και Εκπαίδευσης Προσφύγων – ΔΥΕΠ) for all school-aged children aged 4 to 15.[5]
 The programme is implemented in public schools neighbouring camps or places of residence.
-The organisation, operation, coordination and training program of DYEP classes is supervised by the Refugee Education Management, Coordination and Monitoring Team as defined by the Secretary General of the Ministry of Education, in cooperation with the competent Directorates of the Ministry of Education, the competent Regional Directorates of Education and the competent Directorates of Primary and Secondary Education.[4]
+The organisation, operation, coordination and training program of DYEP classes is supervised by the Refugee Education Management, Coordination and Monitoring Team as defined by the Secretary General of the Ministry of Education, in cooperation with the competent Directorates of the Ministry of Education, the competent Regional Directorates of Education and the competent Directorates of Primary and Secondary Education.[6]

 The location and operationalisation of the afternoon preparatory classes is subject to the yearly issuance of a Joint Ministerial Decision (exceptionally a Decision by the Minister of Education and as of 2019 a Decision by the Deputy Minister of Education).
-Such decisions have been respectively issued for each school year up to the current school year 2022-2023.[5]
+Such decisions have been respectively issued for each school year up to the current school year 2023-2024.[7]

-Children aged between 6-15 years, living in dispersed urban settings (such as ESTIA accommodation, squats, apartments, hotels, and reception centres for asylum seekers and unaccompanied children), may go to schools near their place of residence, to enrol in the morning classes alongside Greek children, at schools that will be identified by the Ministry.
-This is done with the aim of ensuring a balanced distribution of children across selected schools, as well as across preparatory classes for migrant and refugee children where Greek is taught as a second language.[6]
+Children aged between 6-15 years, living in dispersed urban settings (such as squats, apartments, hotels, and reception centres for asylum seekers and unaccompanied children), may go to schools near their place of residence, to enrol in the morning classes alongside Greek children, at schools that will be identified by the Ministry.
+This is done with the aim of ensuring a balanced distribution of children across selected schools, as well as across preparatory classes for migrant and refugee children where Greek is taught as a second language.[8]

 [3] Article 13 L 4540/2018.